 Additional affiliations include:

-FSCJ’s Respiratory Care A.S. degree has been granted the status of “Continuing Accreditation” by the Commission on Accreditation for Respiratory Care (CoARC).
+FSCJ’s Respiratory Care A.S. degree (#200223) has been granted the status of “Continuing Accreditation” by the Commission on Accreditation for Respiratory Care (CoARC).
+CoARC accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an ‘outcomes based’ process.
+Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
 The recent accreditation review conducted by CoARC recognizes the program’s commitment towards compliance with the nationally established accreditation Standards.
 The next comprehensive evaluation of the program is scheduled to occur no later than 2029.
-CoARC can be contacted at 817-283-2835 or at 264 Precision Blvd, Telford, TN 37690.
+CoARC can be contacted at 817-283-2835.